 How Do These Cookies Taste Like?

-These cashew almond cookies are dense and have a melt-in-mouth texture.
+These cashew almond cookies are a little on the dense side but have a melt-in-mouth texture.
 The cookies are also mildly sweetened, so it’s great for kids, or if you would like some healthy snacks this CNY!

 How Can I Store These Cookies?